sun-umn/NCVX_Documentation/docs/_sources/intro.rst.txt

 	**Automatic Differentiation** We built the package based on PyTorch which allow automated differentiation.
 This could remove the pain of deriving analytic subgradients and avoid potential calculation and implementation mistakes.

-	**GPU acceleration** PyGRANSO enables highly optimized and parallelizable matrix/tensor computations that take the full advantage of modern massively parallel hardware, e.g., GPUs, by using PyTorch Framework.
+	**GPU acceleration** NCVX enables highly optimized and parallelizable matrix/tensor computations that take the full advantage of modern massively parallel hardware, e.g., GPUs, by using PyTorch Framework.

 	**Modified Core Algorithms** We modified the BFGS-SQP algorithm by enabling re-scaling searching direction and backtracking line search method, which are commonly used in solving deep learning problems.